About This Specialty

 UT Health Austin’s Hematologic Malignancies specialty within the Livestrong Cancer Institutes provides care for adult patients (18 years and older) with a hematologic malignancy diagnosis, including Hodgkin’s and Non-Hodgkin’s lymphoma, leukemia, multiple myeloma, and myleodysplastic syndrome.
 We combine the latest research and methodologies with supportive care for the body, mind, and heart through an integrated comprehensive approach designed to help you and your loved ones maintain balance and wellness through the cancer journey.

-We collaborate with our colleagues at the Dell Medical School and The University of Texas at Austin to utilize the latest research and treatment techniques, allowing us to provide you with world-class, personalized cancer treatment.
+Through our Multidisciplinary Case Conferences, we collaborate with our colleagues at the Dell Medical School and The University of Texas at Austin to utilize the latest research and treatment techniques, allowing us to provide you with world-class, personalized cancer treatment.
 We call our approach to cancer care CaLM (Cancer Life reiMagined), and your treatment begins with a comprehensive, whole-person assessment that your care team will use to develop a personalized care plan to treat your condition and help restore your wellness.
 Depending on your specific needs, your treatment may include combinations of surgery, chemotherapy, stem cell or bone marrow transplant, and radiation therapy.
 Advanced imaging and lab testing are also available on-site if needed.

 Once we receive a referral from your referring provider, members of the Hematologic Malignancies care team will identify any existing records of treatment in the UT Health Austin System and communicate with your referring provider to obtain needed medical records and other information.
 If you have received medical treatment from a provider other than your referring provider, your care team will contact you to receive a written Authorization to Receive Medical Records from your other provider(s).
 The Hematologic Malignancies care team generally will not schedule your initial appointment until they have received all relevant records.
 Once all records have been received and reviewed, the UTHA Access Center will contact you to schedule your initial appointment.

 At UT Health Austin, we focus on you, the whole patient, making sure that you have the support you need throughout your care.
-Managing cancer is hard enough, without having to search for what you need, which is why we compiled a checklist to help you prepare for your first appointment.
+Managing cancer is hard enough without having to search for what you need, which is why we compiled a checklist to help you prepare for your first appointment.
 During your initial visit, your care team will review your medical history, perform a physical exam, schedule any further testing, and discuss the next steps of your care with you and your family.

 To explore FAQs regarding your upcoming appointment, please click here.